texasgrenadier/vagrant-factory/README.md

     Install the operating system however you like.
 Most of the default options can be used.

+    For Ubuntu, install the following:
+      Basic Ubuntu server
+      OpenSSH server

     Once the operating system has finished installing and booted, perform the following post-install steps to make it work with Vagrant.